tuhulab/kineretACD/README.md

-# kineretACD
+# kineretACD bulk RNA-seq

-collaboration with kelvin on bulk RNA-seq
+Anakinra treatment leads to a decrease in epidermal CD8 TRM cells in allergic contact dermatitis